What are Condoms?

 A condom covers the penis or sex toy and acts as a barrier between it and the mouth, vagina, penis or anus.

-Some people like to use condoms with another method of contraception (e.g. the pill, implant, injection), so they can enjoy sex without having to worry about pregnancy and STIs
+Some people like to use condoms with another method of contraception (e.g. the pill, implant, injection), so they don’t have to worry about pregnancy and STIs

 - Male condoms

 The male type is made of very fine rubber.
-It is the most commonly used and is rolled over the hard penis.
-If used correctly it prevents sperm from meeting the women’s eggs.
-However they have to be used with care in case they burst and must be used BEFORE the penis comes in contact with the vagina.
+When used correctly they are 98% effective at protecting against pregnancy.
+It is the more commonly used and is rolled over the hard penis.
+However, they have to be used with care in case they burst and must be placed BEFORE the penis comes in contact with the vagina.

 - Female condoms

 Female condoms are made of a soft polyurethane sheath which lines the vagina and the area just outside before sex.
-They are held in place by a ring at either end.
-They prevent sperm from entering the vagina.
+They are held in place by a ring at either end and 95% effective in protecting against pregnancy.
 Female condoms are stronger than the male type but they can slip and you have to make sure the penis goes inside the condom.
 They are also more expensive than male condoms and less available to buy.
 Make sure to read the instructions on the packet carefully.

 - Help to protect both partners from sexually transmitted infections including HIV as well as pregnancy.